Politics and Power

 We study some fundamental texts of the `Western` philosophical tradition and seek to examine the assumptions underlying these texts as well as the implications they have for us today.

 We will explore profound themes such as class, freedom, violence, the meanings of labour and gender, and the effects of modern, mass society on the individual.
 We will locate these texts in their respective historical contexts to better understand them as political acts.
 That is, these authors were responding to their particular contexts and trying to effect change.
 Our purpose in engaging with these texts is not to canonize them; rather, it is to understand their contribution to the history of the western world – for better or for worse.

 1. To introduce students to critics of liberalism and to stimulate interest in the topic

 2. To familiarise students with key concepts in modern political theory and with debates that surround these concepts.

 3. To equip students with the understanding of the relevance of political theory to the study of politics.
 These are not esoteric texts; they are profound political acts with current relevance.

-The skills of presenting, defending, and criticising rigorous normative arguments are valued across numerous professions.
-The module is useful for employability in most sectors, including with NGOs, think tanks, political parties, and the civil services.
-Skills of argumentation and careful writing are also indispensable for careers in law and consulting.
 If a student’s specialisation is in empirical political science, the normative study of politics develops students’ sense of which empirical questions and topics are morally important and why.
 Thus, the course is useful for students preparing to undertake postgraduate research in political science.